-Policy: A tax return shall be prepared annually by a qualified accounting firm that is familiar with the preparation of an IRS Form 990.
+Policy: A tax return shall be prepared annually by a qualified accounting firm that is familiar with the preparation of an IRS Form 990 for non-profit organizations.

-- Procedure A: Council staff shall solicit bids or quotes from accounting firms qualified to prepare and submit an IRS Form 990 and CA Form 199 within the required timeframe.
+- Procedure A: Council has retained a qualified accounting firm with competitive rates.
+Every five years, or in the case of separation with the current firm, Council staff shall solicit bids or quotes from accounting firms qualified to prepare and submit an IRS Form 990 and CA Form 199 within the required timeframe.
+Businesses within the Council's geographic boundaries shall be given preference.
 The lowest responsible bid shall be accepted. - Procedure B: The Accountant shall prepare in a timely manner all information required by the accounting firm preparing the return.
 Accountant shall be the liaison to the accounting firm. - Procedure C: The Accountant will ensure that the accounting firm prepares an extension to file taxes if an extension becomes necessary. - Procedure D: Once prepared by the accounting firm, the finished returns shall be presented to the Finance Committee as soon as they are available for review.
 The Treasurer shall sign the finished returns on behalf of the Council.